 - Leave of absence and disability accommodations

 Hicks Thomas litigates in federal and state courts around the nation, and prosecutes and defends administrative proceedings before both federal and state agencies.
-Because objectives and efficient resolutions are different for every company, our Texas employment litigation lawyers place an emphasis on client collaboration and implementation of legal strategies tailored to their specific industries and needs.
+Because objectives and efficient resolutions are different for every client, our Texas employment litigation lawyers emphasize client collaboration and formulation of legal strategies tailored to each client’s specific industries and needs.

 Trade secrets and proprietary information which provide an industry edge are among a business’ most valuable assets.
-As such, it becomes essential to take reasonable measures in protecting these assets pro-actively through carefully crafted agreements and safeguards, as well as through available actions which provide remedies when critical information cultivated by your company is obtained or disclosed through wrongful or dishonest means.
+As such, it becomes essential to take reasonable measures in proactively protecting these assets through carefully crafted agreements and safeguards, as well as through available actions which provide remedies when your company’s critical information cultivated is obtained or disclosed through wrongful or dishonest means.

-Our Texas employment attorneys understand both the legal and business needs involved in protecting clients’ key information and competitive advantage.
-When confronted with decisions about these critical business issues, we understand clients need both advisors who can provide strategic and practical counsel and litigators who are able to protect a client’s interests in state or federal court.
-With a focus on customer service, Hicks Thomas attorneys are well-positioned to provide timely advice and in-court representation for clients facing the potential loss of their business relationships and confidential and proprietary information.
+Our Texas employment attorneys understand both the legal and business needs involved in protecting clients’ key information and competitive advantages.
+When confronted with decisions about these critical business issues, we understand clients need both advisors who can provide strategic and practical counsel, and litigators who are able to protect a client’s interests in state or federal court.
+With a focus on client service, Hicks Thomas attorneys are well-positioned to provide timely advice and in-court representation for clients facing the potential loss of their business relationships and confidential and proprietary information.

 - As Advisors, our counsel is tailored strategically to the unique needs of clients in all aspects of the employment relationship, with a focus on the protection of intellectual property and trade secrets through legally binding and enforceable policies and agreements.
 This includes crafting customized agreements that protect clients’ interests, maximize competitive advantage, and minimize litigation risks, including non-compete or non-solicitation agreements and non-disclosure agreements, among others.